withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 > Yeah, an ignored variable.

-> It genuinely did come together over a lunch time.
+> The project genuinely came together over a lunch time.

 **Calum**:

-> Yeah.
+> Yeah, start to finish.

 **Jamie**:

-> Got it running on the machine.
-And, I think it’s more dependable
+> We even got it running on the machine.
+I think it’s more dependable
 > than the Ruby version.
-Cos the Ruby version would, if when it was
-> talking to Spotify over AppleScript, if Spotify stopped talking to
+Talking to Spotify over AppleScript, if Spotify
-> it, that would chew up a process, we’d run out of processes and the
+> stopped talking to it, that would chew up a process, we’d run out of
-> whole thing would just stop working, and hang.
+> processes and the whole thing would just stop working.
 > And that’s not really a knock against Ruby or Rack or Grape, it’s
 > just that…

 **Calum**:

-> There are more suitable languages for that sort of thing…
+> There are more suitable languages for that sort of thing.

 **Jamie**: